Numerical analysis of a stabilized scheme for an optimal control problem governed by a parabolic convection--diffusion equation: Introduction

 with $\mathsf{u_a},\,\mathsf{u_b}\in\mathbb{R}$ such that $\mathsf{u_a} < \mathsf{u_b}.$

-Many physical or chemical optimization processes can be modeled by optimal control problems that governed by a (non--)linear--convection--diffusion--reaction equations, see, e.g., the optimal control of Keller--Segel equations \cite{ryu2001}, where optimal control strategies for chemotactic movement are presented.
-For more applications and a systematic introduction of finite elements for optimal control problems, we refer to the books \cite{neittaanmaki1994,liu2008}.
+Many physical or chemical optimization processes can be modeled by optimal control problems that are governed by (non--)linear--convection--diffusion--reaction equations, see, e.g., the optimal control of Keller--Segel equations \cite{ryu2001}, where optimal control strategies for chemotactic movement are presented.
+For more applications and a systematic introduction of finite elements for optimal control problems, we refer to the book \cite{hinze2009book}.

-Discretizing optimal control problems the optimize-then-discretize-approach and the discretize-then-optimize-approach is usually considered, see, e.g., \cite{hinze2005}.
-More specifically, in the optimize-then-discretize-approach, the optimality conditions are derived in continuous level while in discretize-then-optimize-approach the optimal control problem is first discretized by a numerical method, e.g., the finite element method, and then, the optimality conditions are derived.
-In this work, we focus on the discretize-then-optimize-approach, since the stabilization of the corresponding convection--diffusion equation is done via algebraic flux correction.
-The main reason is that the correction factors of the AFC method are solution--dependent and are non--differentiable.
+When discretizing optimal control problems the "optimize-then-discretize" and the "discretize-then-optimize" approaches are usually considered, see, e.g., \cite{hinze2005}.
+More specifically, in the "optimize-then-discretize" approach, the optimality conditions are derived in continuous level while in "discretize-then-optimize" approach, the optimal control problem is first discretized by a numerical method, e.g., the finite element method, and then, the optimality conditions are derived.
+In this work, we focus on the discretize-then-optimize-approach, since we will use a nonlinear stabilization method, and more specifically the algebraic flux correction method.

-There are many works considering optimal control problems governed by an elliptic or parabolic equations, where their discretization is based on the finite element method.
-To name a few, for optimal control problems governed by elliptic equations, we refer to \cite{arada2002,bacuta2003,casas2005,falk1973,meyer2004,becker2007b,fu2009} and for parabolic equations \cite{becker2007,meidner2008,meidner2008b,xiong2011}.
-For the optimal control problems governed by elliptic equations, an error estimate of order $\mathcal{O}(h)$ was shown for the control variable using constant discretizations for the control variable.
-The estimate can be refined to $\mathcal{O}(h^{3/2})$ in case where the control variable is discretized by (bi--/tri--)linear $H^1-$conforming element, see, e.g., \cite{becker2007b,yan2009}.
-When the control variable is not discretized and implicitly utilize the optimality conditions by only discretize the state and the co-state variables, then a $\mathcal{O}(h^2)$ can be proved, see \cite{hinze2005}.
+There are many works considering optimal control problems that are governed by elliptic or parabolic equations, where their discretization is based on the finite element method.
+To name a few, for optimal control problems governed by elliptic equations, we refer to \cite{arada2002,casas2005,meyer2004,becker2007b,fu2009} and for parabolic equations \cite{becker2007,meidner2008,meidner2008b,springer2014,vondaniels2015,meidner2011, neitzel2012,zhang2023}.
+For the optimal control problems governed by elliptic equations, an error estimate of order $\mathcal{O}(h)$ was shown for the control variable using constant discretizations.
+The estimate can be refined to $\mathcal{O}(h^{3/2})$ in case where the control variable is discretized by (bi--/tri--)linear $H^{1}-$conforming element, see, e.g., \cite{becker2007b,yan2009}.
+When the control variable is not discretized and implicitly utilize the optimality conditions by discretizing the state and the co-state variables, then a $\mathcal{O}(h^2)$ can be proved, see \cite{hinze2005}.